L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Auxiliary results and proofs

-which allows for subsequent application of Carathéodory's existence theorem to obtain a unique solution on $x\in[\inf\supp(\mu),2\inf\supp(\mu))$.
-Inductively repeating this argument yields the unique solution $\nu=\pi$.
-Thus the invariant probability measure must be $\pi$. \end{proof}
+which allows for subsequent application of Carathéodory's existence theorem to obtain a unique solution on $[\inf\supp(\mu),2\inf\supp(\mu))$.
+Repeating this argument yields the unique solution $\nu=\pi$.
+Thus the invariant probability measure must be $\bm{\pi}$. \end{proof}

-Theorems \ref{ergodicity subexponential} and \ref{ergodicity regular variation} rely on the assumption that $\mu(I)>0$ for all open intervals $I\subseteq (0,\infty)$ (note that for Theorem \ref{ergodicity regular variation} this is hidden in the assumption of a Pareto distribution as Lévy measure).
-This assumption is clearly violated in the formulation of Theorem \ref{uniqueness invariant measure} where the underlying Lévy measure is assumed to be bounded away from $0$.
-In order to apply Theorem \ref{uniqueness invariant measure}, we therefore construct a sequence $(X_t^n)_{t\geq 0}$ of processes that fulfill its assumptions and such that $X_t^n\to X_t$ as $n\to\infty$ for all $t\geq 0$, and with the limiting process fulfilling the assumptions stated in Theorems \ref{ergodicity subexponential} and \ref{ergodicity regular variation}.
+Theorem \ref{sampling} relies on the assumption that $\mu(I)>0$ for all open intervals $I\subseteq (0,\infty)$.
+This assumption is clearly violated in the formulation of Theorem \ref{uniqueness invariant measure}.
+In order to take advantage of Theorem \ref{uniqueness invariant measure}, we construct a sequence $(X_t^n)_{t\geq 0}$ of processes that fulfill its assumptions and at the same time converges almost surely on compact sets w.r.t. $t$ to a solution $(X_t)_{t\geq 0}$ of \eqref{levy langevin diffusion} under the assumptions of Theorem \ref{sampling}.
 We start our exposure with two results that elaborate how weak convergence preserves invariant measures, and how Lipschitz properties of the target density translate to $\phi$, before constructing the mentioned sequence.